alchemyplatform/aa-sdk/site/packages/aa-core/accounts/introduction.md

 [SimpleSmartContractAccount](packages/core/src/account/simple.ts) a minimal implementation version of `BaseSmartContractAccount`.
 It implements the required abstraction methods in `BaseSmartContractAccount`, and additionally implements the optional methods indicated above.

-**Note:** While `SimpleSmartContractAccount` fully implements the `ISmartContractAccount` interface for use as your basic Smart Contract Account, we recommend using our [LightAccount](/smart-accounts/accounts/light-account) as it is a simple, yet more secure, and cost-effective smart account implementation.
+**Note:** While `SimpleSmartContractAccount` fully implements the `ISmartContractAccount` interface for use as your basic smart account, we recommend using our [Light Account](/smart-accounts/accounts/light-account) as it is a simple, yet more secure, and cost-effective smart account implementation.

 ## Usage